rodrigopivi/SpaceTrippers/README.md

-SpaceTrippers is an awesome 3D space shooter survival game.
+## SpaceTrippers ##

-It's Made on top of technologies like webgl, Typescript and BabylonJS.
+An awesome 3D space shooter survival game made on top of technologies like webGL, Typescript and BabylonJS.
-(It's still a WIP).
+(still a WIP).

 Demo: http://space-trippers.herokuapp.com